The harmonic bars are are where you can setup the basic “fingerprint” of a sound in Sine Machine.

 Volumes are scaled 1/f

-This means the 2nd harmonic’s maximum volume 1/2 of the fundamental’s max volume, the third harmonic is 1/3 etc.
+of the fundamental’s max volume.
+The third harmonic is 1/3

 With all bars at their maximum value, you get a sawtooth wave.

 Note that other additive synths may not do this scaling.
-We do it because otherwise the higher harmonics become tiny on things like sawtooth/triangles — we want better UX, to have those be easily editable.
+We do it because otherwise the higher harmonics become tiny on things like sawtooth/triangles — we want to make sure they stay easily editable.
 But also, it better represents how we actually hear things!

 Want to create harsher sounds that emphasize higher harmonics?
 Simply turn down the lower harmonics.